 So there you have four potential reasons why your computer may be running too slowly.
 I frequently work with slow computers and it’s always a pleasure to implement a solution which results in a radical performance improvement.
-If you have a slow computer in Brisbane, Logan or the Redlands, and you’d like to see it given a new lease of life, please don’t hesitate to get in touch.
-I’m here to help with slow computers and any number of other computer repair issues you might have.
+If you have a slow computer in Brisbane, Ipswich, Logan or the Redlands, and you’d like to see it given a new lease of life, please don’t hesitate to get in touch.
+I cover a wide range of suburbs and I’m here to help with slow computers and any number of other computer repair issues you might have.

-If you'd like to learn even more, check out the following excellent articles -
+If you'd like to learn even more, check out the following excellent article -

 5 Hardware upgrades to speed up your slow computer by Sydney's Safemode Computer Service